Weatherbys: History

-There was always the handling of money.
-From the guineas of 18th century aristocrats to more than £160m of prize money in 2018, the role of “Stakeholder” has always remained vested in Weatherbys.
+Weatherbys Bank

-For the principal participants in the sport, Weatherbys offered accounting facilities.
-Holding their winnings to fund their future race entries.
+For the principal participants in the sport, Weatherbys offered accounting facilities and could hold their winnings to fund their future race entries.
 By the 1980s, the firm was effectively offering racehorse owners a current account alongside an option for short-term borrowing.
 Discussions with the Bank of England in 1994 resulted in Weatherbys acquiring a banking licence and the founding of their banking division.

 For the first few years, Weatherbys Bank served its traditional client cohort – racehorse owners, breeders, trainers and a payroll office for jockeys.
 The banking licence enabled a full suite of financial offerings.
 Clients had chequebooks, debit cards, loans, term deposits and foreign exchange services.

 In 1997, Arkle Asset Finance, a 100% subsidiary of Weatherbys Bank, was established to provide commercial asset finance services.

-By 2006, Weatherbys Bank was ready to develop into Weatherbys Private bank and Weatherbys Racing Bank.
-An office was opened in central London, and Weatherbys Private Bank was devised with wealth criteria applying, but Thoroughbred connection for clients removed.
+By 2006, Weatherbys Bank split into Weatherbys Private Bank and Weatherbys Racing Bank.
+An office was opened in central London, and Weatherbys Private Bank was devised with wealth criteria applying, but the requirement for clients to have a Thoroughbred connection removed.
 Weatherbys Bank continued to provide services for those engaged in racing and breeding, with approximately 10,000 owners, trainers and jockeys on the books today.
 The majority of Weatherbys Private Bank's clients are now unconnected to racing.

+Other businesses

+Weatherbys print the Racing Calendar and racecourse racecards, as well as publications entirely divorced from racing and breeding.
+The company owns a genomic-testing facility for equine and agricultural stock.

-In 2012, the insurance broking business, Weatherbys Hamilton was constituted as a partnership with a number of partners providing brokerage services for bloodstock, property and liability insurance.
+In 2012, the insurance broking business Weatherbys Hamilton was constituted as a partnership with a number of partners providing brokerage services for bloodstock, property and liability insurance.

-In 2020, it was 250 years since the Jockey Club appointed James Weatherby effectively as its secretary The firm has prospered since and remains in family ownership.
-Johnny and Roger Weatherby, the seventh generation of the family, run the company today - an unbroken history of family ownership for 255 years.

 Current operations

-The Racing Division -
+The Racing Division

-Weatherbys Ltd The founding company which today is primarily responsible for providing racing services to the British Horseracing Authority (BHA), along with racecard production, pedigree research, printing, publishing, marketing and ticketing services to a range of clients.
+Weatherbys Ltd is the founding company which today is primarily responsible for providing racing services to the British Horseracing Authority (BHA), along with racecard production, pedigree research, printing, publishing, marketing and ticketing services to a range of clients.

-Weatherbys GSB Ltd Responsible for General Stud Book registrations, administration and publishing in Great Britain.
+Weatherbys GSB Ltd is responsible for General Stud Book registrations, administration and publishing in Great Britain.
 100% subsidiary of Weatherbys Ltd.

-The Point-to-Point Racing Company Ltd In 2010, half of the business was bought by the Point-to-Point Authority and this shared ownership (Weatherbys/PPA) remains in place.
-Provides publishing, administrative and editorial services to the sport of Point-to-point (steeplechase) horse racing in Great Britain.
+The Point-to-Point Racing Company Ltd provides publishing, administrative and editorial services to the sport of point-to-point (steeplechase) horse racing in Great Britain.
+In 2010, half of the business was bought by the Point-to-Point Authority and this shared ownership (Weatherbys/PPA) remains in place.

-Weatherbys Ireland Ltd Provides laboratory and other commercial services, largely to the Irish equine industry.
-Recently diversified to provide extensive DNA and genomic testing services to agricultural stock.
+Weatherbys Ireland Ltd provides laboratory and other commercial services, largely to the Irish equine industry, as well as DNA and genomic testing services for agricultural stock.

-Weatherbys Ireland GSB Ltd Responsible for General Stud Book registrations, administration and publishing in Ireland.
+Weatherbys Ireland GSB Ltd is responsible for General Stud Book registrations, administration and publishing in Ireland.
 100% subsidiary of Weatherbys Ltd.